|

 Copy notifications settings to other organizations

-In the Notification setting window, click Copy settings.
+In the Notification settings window, click Copy settings.

 In the Copy notification settings window,

-select the settings to copy (Orgnanization digest or Instant notifications)
+Select the settings to copy (Organization digest or Instant notifications)

 Click Apply.